 If you think your child is drinking but will not talk with you about it, get help.
 Your child's health care provider may be a good place to start.
 Other resources include:

 Risky drinking - teen; Alcohol - underage drinking; Problem underage drinking; Underage drinking - risks

 American Psychiatric Association.
 Substance-related and addictive disorders.
 Diagnostic and statistical manual of mental disorders.
 5th ed.
 Arlington, VA: American Psychiatric Publishing; 2013:481-590.

 National Institute on Alcohol Abuse and Alcoholism website.
-Alcohol screening and brief intervention for youth: a practitioner's guide. pubs.niaaa.nih.gov/publications/Practitioner/YouthGuide/YouthGuide.pdf.
-Updated October 2015.
-Accessed May 15, 2018.
+Alcohol screening and brief intervention for youth: a practitioner's guide. www.niaaa.nih.gov/sites/default/files/publications/YouthGuide.pdf.
+Updated February 2019.
+Accessed April 9, 2020.